The Movers And Shakers From Years Gone By

 2013 The road north

 Construction had just begun on the Inuvik-to-Tuktoyaktuk highway when Merv Gruben, vice-president of E. Gruben’s Transport, and the guy who got the road federally approved, lost his mayoral seat.
-In November, the highway was officially opened.
+(He won it back last year.)
+In November 2017, the highway was officially opened.

 2012 Leesee Papatsie

 Leesee Papatsie was one of the loudest voices decrying the cost of food in Nunavut when protests erupted around the North.
 Since then, her Facebook group, Feeding My Family, has amassed nearly 25,000 members and she’s still bringing attention to a problem that has yet to be solved.

 In 2016, Richard Van Camp hit two major milestones in his life and career: he turns 45, and released his 20th book.
 That marks 20 books he’s put out in 20 years.
 But that’s just the tip of the iceberg.
 Since we profiled him as our Northerner of the Year, he hit it big with a film adaptation of The Lesser Blessed, and he’s hard at work making more of his stories into films, shot in the NWT, while continuing to write stories, baby books and graphic novels.